 One Bin/Category: Maybe you have toys that all your children play with such as a play kitchen, blocks, and dress up items.
 Give each category a bin and keep only enough to fill each bin with play food, blocks, and costumes respectively.

 Make It A Game: If your kids are fighting you on decluttering their toys turn it into a game.
 Have them pick an item to keep and an item to give away.

 Keep Only Versatile Toys: Toys (like kitchen gadgets) can get really specific.
-Try to stay away from these and declutter these first.
-You can have a doll house with a ton of furniture and accessories and a bin full of dolls.
-Or you can have a favorite type of block set and random little characters (family, princesses, animals) and let your kids use their imagination building the house or fort for their characters and using that activity lead to make believe play.
+Try to stay away from these and declutter (avoid purchasing) these first.
+You can have a dollhouse full of furniture and accessories, along with a bin full of dolls.
+OR.
+You can have a favorite block set and random characters (family, princesses, animals), that encourage your kids to use their imagination.

 It’s normal for kids to say they love all their toys or that they don’t want to get rid of anything.
 Take small steps with them if you are trying to minimize after years of endless toys.
 Maybe box up a bunch of toys and put them in the basement to experiment first.

 If this sounds great, but you can’t get yourself or your kids to make progress in the toy department, send me an email.
 If you are in the Madison, WI area I would be happy to come to your home and help you get the toy chaos under control.